verilator/verilator/docs/guide/exe_verilator.rst

    to limit the number of parallel build jobs but attempt to execute all independent build steps in parallel.

-.. option:: -LDFLAGS <flags>

-   Add specified C linker arguments to the generated makefiles.
-For multiple flags either pass them as a single argument with space separators quoted in the shell (``-LDFLAGS "-a -b"``), or use multiple -LDFLAGS arguments (``-LDFLAGS -a -LDFLAGS -b``).

-   When make is run on the generated makefile these will be passed to the C++ linker (ld) **after** the primary file being linked.
-This flag is called :vlopt:`-LDFLAGS` as that's the traditional name in simulators;
-   it's would have been better called LDLIBS as that's the Makefile variable it controls.
-(In Make, LDFLAGS is before the first object, LDLIBS after.  -L libraries need to be in the Make variable LDLIBS, not LDFLAGS.)

 .. option:: --l2-name <value>

    Instead of using the module name when showing Verilog scope, use the